 In the hands-on, Co-op program, you will have a real job – much more than an internship – with an industry partner, like General Motors, Bosch Corp., Harman International or the federal government, where you can apply what you’ve learned in the classroom and gain high-demand, professional skills.

-The program in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Computer Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http:// www.abet.org.
 Enrollment in the program includes about 125 undergraduates with about 25 earning a BSCE each year.
 Each graduate will have attained a rigorous list of skills and abilities preparing them for careers in many related fields.

 Computer engineers research, design, develop and test computer systems and components.
 Job growth is projected to be 2 percent from 2019 to 2029, according to the U.S. Bureau of Labor Statistics.
 The median annual wage for computer engineers was $117,220 in 2019.